retentionscience/rs-github-action-play-build/README.md

           ENV: 'stg'
 ```

-SERVICE_NAME is optional if it's the same name as the github repository.
+* SERVICE_NAME is optional if it matches the name of the github repository.
+* ECR_REGISTRY is optional if the ECR matches the service_name.

 ## License Summary